Supply Chain Optimization

 Control towers that only show problems or forecast future states don’t change daily outcomes.
 Execution-native platforms automate the decisions that determine whether deliveries succeed: route optimization, real-time dispatch, exception handling, and customer communication.

-When teams evaluate control towers, three alternatives typically compete with Locus:
+When enterprise logistics teams evaluate control towers, three alternatives typically compete with Locus.
+Here’s why we believe the execution layer is where ROI is decided:

 Blue Yonder builds optimal plans.
 It models network design, forecasts demand, and positions inventory for the next quarter.
-But when your Tuesday morning driver calls in sick or a delivery window shifts.
-Plus, it doesn’t reroute 47 downstream stops automatically.
-Someone has to export the plan, rebuild routes in your dispatch system, and coordinate manually.
+But when your Tuesday morning driver calls in sick or a delivery window shifts, it doesn’t reroute 47 downstream stops automatically.
+Someone has to export the plan, rebuild routes in a dispatch system, and coordinate manually.
 The gap between strategic intent and ground-level execution persists.

 Locus eliminates that gap.
 Planning flows directly into dispatch.
 Route changes push to driver apps immediately.
-A driver shortage at 6 AM triggers automatic redistribution across available capacity with updated customer ETAs: you need no dispatcher intervention, no manual translation layer.
+A driver shortage at 6 AM triggers automatic redistribution across available capacity with updated customer ETAs—no dispatcher intervention, no manual translation layer.

-Next, E2open tracks shipments across your supplier network.
-However, your team still needs to decide: reroute the driver, notify the customer, or adjust downstream stops.
+E2open tracks shipments across your supplier network.
+But your team still needs to decide: reroute the driver, notify the customer, or adjust downstream stops.
 The coordination overhead scales linearly with delivery volume.

 Locus automates the fix.
-Predictive alerts flag SLA breaches 15-30 minutes early.
-The system reroutes automatically, notifies customers proactively, and changes the entire sequence.
+Predictive alerts flag SLA breaches 15–30 minutes early.
+The system reroutes automatically, notifies customers proactively, and recalculates the entire sequence.
 Exception handling becomes autonomous, not alert-driven.

-Finally, Project44 provides real-time carrier tracking.
+Project44 provides real-time carrier tracking.
 But tracking doesn’t optimize routes or automate dispatch.
-It reports what happened, but doesn’t decide what happens next.
+It reports what happened—it doesn’t decide what happens next.

 Locus operates at the decision layer.
 Route optimization across 180+ variables: delivery windows, traffic patterns, vehicle capacity, driver hours, customer preferences.
 When conditions shift mid-route, sequences recalculate automatically.